10 beginner tips to the 28mm focal length

 So, you just got a camera that has it’s lens stuck at the 28mm focal length.
 Maybe the Ricoh GR, the Nikon Coolpix A or maybe the Fuji WCL X100 adapter.
 You’re freaking out.
 The world is HUGE!
 How are you going to make images with such a wide field of view???
 Stop.
 Don’t panic, breathe.
 It’s going to be ok.
 Here’s the beginner’s guide to the 28mm focal length to get you started.

 28mm: An introduction

 A 28mm lens is considered a wide angle lens.
-The free photography course will get into the inner workings of what that maeans, but for now, it basically means that you can cram more into your image than a longer lens like 50mm.
+The free photography course will get into what that is if you don’t know.
+But for now, it basically means that you can cram more into your image than a longer lens like 50mm.

 Say this was a 50mm shot:

 I was able to get the bike, a bit of a truck on the left and a part car on the right, right?
 Here’s a 28mm shot:

 Now we can cram more of the world in the frame, no?
 I can fit the car, the truck, even the surrounding buildings into my frame.
 Knowing that, what’s the big issue with the 28mm?

 The 28mm causes problems to many people for a variety of reasons:

 If you can imagine yourself for a moment juggling 3 balls.
 Heh.
 You’re not bad at all.
 Now imagine doing so with 9 balls.
 Harder isn’t it?
 Well the 28mm is like that, since you can cram more of the world in it, you have to take more things into consideration when framing.

 Say I have a telephoto in hand, how hard is this to balance: